MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/troubleshoot.md

 ## Connection issues

-When using `get-starknet`, the library automatically handles MetaMask detection, connection, and Starknet Snap installation.
+When using `get-starknet`, the library automatically handles MetaMask detection, connection, and the Starknet Snap addition.
 If you're using `wallet_invokeSnaps` directly, you might need to manage these processes manually.

 ### Detect MetaMask